 This includes inside of vehicles that are parked on campus (Car Rider Line) and the use of e-cigarettes.

-Disciplinary issues will be handled by the principal and assistant principal if actions taken by the teacher and/or bus driver have not been effective in reducing the problem behaviors.
+Disciplinary issues will be handled by the principal, assistant principal, administrative intern if actions taken by the teacher and/or bus driver have not been effective in reducing the problem behaviors.

 Please take the time to review the PBIS Plan for the school and the bus.

 Prompt, regular attendance at school is very important.
 Parents should always make an effort to contact the school when their child is absent.
 When a student returns to school following an absence, he/she MUST bring a written note from the parent/guardian to explain the reason for the absence.
 Work missed because of an excused absence from school may be made up.

 Absences due to family trips/vacations will be unexcused absences.
 There is a form on the PCS website if parents wish to request that a trip be considered an educational experience.
 Please note: If the primary purpose of the trip is a family vacation, the absence will not be approved.